-So, where are the best beaches and spots to snorkel and why do we love it so much?
-This is a very big island, with widespread locations, but the majority are along the drier, west side of the island (see the map below).
+So, where are the best snorkel spots and why do we love it?
+This is a very big island, but the majority of locations are spread out along the drier, west side of the island (see the map below).

 Click on each location below, for full details and pictures.
-Also don't miss the movie, pictures and more about what you can expect further down the page.
+Also don't miss the Big Island snorkeling video, pictures and more about what you can expect further down the page.

-Watching this movie is the best way for you to get a sense for what Big Island snorkeling is really like.
+Watching this Big Island snorkeling video is a good way for you to get a sense for what it is really like.
 It is from many locations over numerous trips.

 1. Amazing Shore and Beach Access

-Probably because the Big Island is a bit less populated and visited, and due to the health of the coral reefs, the Big Island supports a healthy abundance of beautiful tropical fish.
+Probably because the Big Island is a bit less populated and visited, it supports a healthy abundance of beautiful tropical fish.

 And although the turtle populations don't compare to Maui, you are still likely to see many sea turtles.

-There are many Big Island snorkeling spots that are ideal for snorkelers in terms of water depths.
-You can find whatever you like: super shallow spots where the fish are right in your face, to spots that range in depth from 5 to 25 feet, to locations for the more adventurous that have deep drop offs to over 50 feet in super clear water.
+Big Island Hawaii snorkeling offers ideal water depths.
+You can find whatever you like: super shallow areas where the fish are right in your face, reefs that range in depth from 5 to 25 feet, or for the more adventurous, deep drop offs to over 50 feet.

 5. Super Clear Water